H&R Block (NYSE:HRB) Updates FY 2021 Earnings Guidance

-A number of brokerages have recently issued reports on HRB.
-Morgan Stanley upped their price objective on H&R Block from $19.00 to $26.00 and gave the stock an equal weight rating in a research note on Tuesday.
-BMO Capital Markets upped their price objective on H&R Block from $18.00 to $21.00 and gave the stock a market perform rating in a research note on Thursday, March 11th.
-Oppenheimer reiterated a neutral rating on shares of H&R Block in a research note on Thursday, February 4th.
-Finally, Barrington Research reiterated an outperform rating and set a $28.00 price objective (up previously from $24.00) on shares of H&R Block in a research note on Monday.
-Three research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-The company presently has an average rating of Hold and an average price target of $23.75.
+A number of equities research analysts have commented on the stock.
+Morgan Stanley increased their price objective on shares of H&R Block from $19.00 to $26.00 and gave the company an equal weight rating in a research report on Tuesday, May 25th.
+BMO Capital Markets increased their price objective on shares of H&R Block from $21.00 to $26.00 and gave the company a market perform rating in a research report on Monday.
+Barrington Research reaffirmed an outperform rating and issued a $28.00 target price (up from $24.00) on shares of H&R Block in a research report on Monday, May 24th.
+Finally, Oppenheimer reaffirmed a neutral rating on shares of H&R Block in a research report on Thursday, February 4th.
+Three research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
+H&R Block has an average rating of Hold and a consensus price target of $25.00.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, April 1st.
-Investors of record on Tuesday, March 16th were issued a dividend of $0.26 per share.
-This represents a $1.04 dividend on an annualized basis and a dividend yield of 4.20%.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, April 1st.
+Investors of record on Tuesday, March 16th were paid a dividend of $0.26 per share.
+This represents a $1.04 dividend on an annualized basis and a yield of 4.22%.
 The ex-dividend date of this dividend was Monday, March 15th.
-H&R Block’s payout ratio is presently 123.81%.
+H&R Block’s dividend payout ratio is currently 123.81%.

 H&R Block Company Profile